News & Media / Podcast / Back from Tanzania

 05:18

-Eishnee Vieth
+Eishnee Veith

 Well, for me, the main thing I had to do was remind myself that I haven’t built a relationship with these people and just be prepared to go in as a guest and as a learner.
-I’m used to.
-In my time in Botswana, I did a lot of training with various groups in Botswana and from Zambia, Zimbabwe and Mozambique.
-And with those groups, I worked with them for years as a guest lecturer with the word for the world at translator training there.
+I’m used to…in my time in Botswana, I did a lot of training with various groups in Botswana and from Zambia, Zimbabwe and Mozambique.
+And with those groups, I worked with them for years as a guest lecturer with the Word for the World at translator training there.
 And so I had a relationship with those students I had spent at that point.
 Like, by the end of it, I had gotten to know them over the course of years.

 06:02

-Eishnee Vieth
+Eishnee Veith

 And so there were things that I did in my teaching with those students that were based on the intimacy of that relationship and the knowledge of their languages that I had gained over those years.
 But this was completely fresh and completely new.
-And even though two of the languages that were involved in the workshop that I was a part of were bontu languages, so there were some similarities with languages I’d worked with before, one of them was not.
+And even though two of the languages that were involved in the workshop that I was a part of were Bantu languages, so there were some similarities with languages I’d worked with before, one of them was not.
 And so I really had to come in with the humility of a learner.

 06:32